-Cross-kidney transplant is a solution for patients whose chosen donor (usually a sibling, partner, friend) was found to be unsuitable in the cross-match test for renal transplant.
+Cross-kidney transplant is a solution for patients whose chosen donor (usually a sibling, partner, friend) was found to be unsuitable in the crossmatch testing which is a process involves blood group identifying, tissue typing and serum crossmatching.
 Usually, the solution in such a situation was to start looking for a new kidney donor.
-However, with cross-kidney transplant this step was made much easier.
-In kidney transplantation centres you can apply as a couple with your chosen but unsuitable donor.
-Cross-kidney transplant program will then search for a recipient-donor couple with a similar problem and check whether donor from this other couple can make organ donation to you and your donor participate in kidney transplantation for the recipient in the other couple.
-In this way, both recipients will receive a matching, cross-over kidneys.
+However, with a cross-kidney transplant, this step was made much easier.
+In kidney transplantation centers you can apply as a couple with your chosen but unsuitable donor.
+It is important that the donation procedures start at the same time and the choices of patients and donors for anonymity be preserved.
+A successful cross-kidney transplant program requires a large pool of donors and patients.

 Sometimes, instead of two couples, three couples may participate in cross-kidney transplantation, ensuring that all recipients get the best organ donation possible.

 Is It Easy to Find a Donor with Cross-Kidney Transplant?

 Kidney paired donation is basically an exchange of organs between two live donors, who are ABO incompatible or cross-match positive, and their intended recipients.
 The aim is the generation of suitable transplants providing an improvement in the quality of life and longevity.
 Paired donation may expand the living donor pool by supplying a successful alternative strategy for incompatible donor-recipient couples.

 For this reason, many clinics and hospitals promote cross-kidney transplant as a new, more effective way of solving the issue of the unsuitable donor.